mantidproject/mantid/docs/source/algorithms/CalculatePlaczek-v1.rst

 * The input workspace must

   * contain a sample with proper chemical formula as the correction calculation relies on it.
   * have a valid instrument geometry attached to it as the correction factors are calculated on a per spectrum (i.e. detector) basis.

 * A workspace containing the incident spectrum extracted from the monitor is needed.

   * For the first order correction, only the incident spectrum and its first order derivative is needed.
   * For the second order correction, the incident spectrum along with its first and second derivate are needed.
   * It is implicitly assumed that

-      * `IncidentSpectra.ReadY(0)` returns the incident spectrum.
+    * ``IncidentSpectra.readY(0)`` returns the incident spectrum.
-      * `IncidentSpectra.ReadY(1)` returns the first order derivative.
+    * ``IncidentSpectra.readY(1)`` returns the first order derivative.
-      * `IncidentSpectra.ReadY(2)` returns the second order derivative.
+    * ``IncidentSpectra.readY(2)`` returns the second order derivative.

 * The algorithm will try to extract temperature from the sample log if it is not provided.
 However, this will be a simple average without any additional consideration about outliers or bad reading.
 Therefore, it is recommended to provide a sample temperature in Kelvin explicitly.

 * The Placzek correction calculation requires a detector efficiency curve and its derivatives.
-This algorithm will prioritize the use of input `EfficiencySpectra`.
-However, when `EfficiencySpectra` is not provided:
+This algorithm will prioritize the use of input ``EfficiencySpectra``.
+However, when ``EfficiencySpectra`` is not provided:

-   * The algorithm will can generate a theoretical detector efficiency curve (see :ref:`He3TubeEfficiency <algm-He3TubeEfficiency>` for details) using the input Parameter `LambdaD`.
+  * The algorithm will can generate a theoretical detector efficiency curve (see :ref:`He3TubeEfficiency <algm-He3TubeEfficiency>` for details) using the input Parameter ``LambdaD``.
-   * When no `LambdaD` is provided, the default value 1.44 will be used, which is also the implicit value used in the original :ref:`CalculatePlaczekSelfScattering <algm-CalculatePlaczekSelfScattering-v1>`.
+  * When no ``LambdaD`` is provided, the default value 1.44 will be used, which is also the implicit value used in the original :ref:`CalculatePlaczekSelfScattering <algm-CalculatePlaczekSelfScattering-v1>`.
   * Generally speaking it is better to measure the detector efficiency instead of relying on a theoretical one.

 * The calculated Placzek correction factor will be scaled by the packing fraction if `ScaleByPackingFraction` is set to `True` (Default value).